promaticsabhinish987-dot/Angular/Best_practices/Learning.md

 6. readit /stackoverflow
 7. miro for lld
 8. create template for svg and define svgs at bottom
+9. Suppose we have a component where we are using a sidebar , then we can define its closeref logic in both the component , in the component and the component who is using this component, and based on closing logic we can do api call and more.
-9. show detail of product on top and select from below list , select id on click and scrol to top, and selet a product with that id, and display at above.
+10. show detail of product on top and select from below list , select id on click and scrol to top, and selet a product with that id, and display at above.
-10. We can create a pipe for different status
+11. We can create a pipe for different status

 ```